microsoft/reactxp/docs/docs/apis/userinterface.md

 // Triggered when the content size multiplier changes while the
 // app is running
 contentSizeMultiplierChangedEvent: SubscribableEvent<
     (multiplier: number) => void>();

+// Triggered when the max content size multiplier changes while
+// the app is running.
+maxContentSizeMultiplierChangedEvent: SubscribableEvent<
+    (multiplier: number) => void>();
 ```